 Almost 98% of the water content is removed during the process, which makes it nearly contamination-free and resistant to bacteria and deterioration.
 Dehydration makes it almost impossible for harmful bacteria to survive.
 Some food and liquids are more suited for the process than others, but technology today has made it possible to freeze dry all kinds of tasty morsels, such chicken, beef, crab, lobster, vegetables, coffee, and fruits.
 All of these can be combined with flavorful herbs and spices to create meals that are actually quite scrumptious.

 What is the manufacturing process?

 A processing facility (worth its weight in salt) is generally a large plant filled with modern equipment.
 Each area that has direct food handling must adhere to government regulatory procedures.
-This includes several areas of the facility that must be “up to code, such as the receiving area, storage for raw foods, cooking process, freezing and drying chambers, and packaging rooms.
+This includes several areas of the facility that must meet strict sanitary guidelines, such as the receiving area, storage for raw foods, cooking process, freezing and drying chambers, and packaging rooms.

 Most facilities will include a research area where improved methods are developed, and have a test kitchen to create techniques that will provide the best quality food preparation and taste.

 - Step one- The food is checked for purity, contamination, bacterial counts, and spoilage.
 A lot of this will depend on the harvest season.

 - Step two – Some foods are inedible without going through a proper cooking process.
 This remains true during the freeze drying process.
 Food is usually purchased already cut into small pieces.
 Even if they are pre-cooked and frozen, they will still be cooked in large kettles to make sure they are prepared at a safe temperature.
 Vegetable and fruits are purchased cut, peeled, and pitted.
 With a thorough rinse, they are ready for the next step.